 Autism & Informed Response

-Parent trainers are needed for the Autism and Informed Response (AIR) program.
-AIR is an awareness training program for police, firefighters and EMS personnel that was developed by the S.C.
+Autism & Informed Response (AIR) is an awareness, training program for police; firefighters; and EMS personnel that was developed by the S.C.
 Autism Society.
 Parents and ASA chapters throughout the U.S. are using the AIR video, curriculum, and handouts to train their local emergency responders.
 Train your local responders BEFORE an emergency occurs.
 Contact our office for the training materials and a special, one-hour “train the trainer” videotape.
 For more information please call 800-438-4790.